Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/README.md

 will add this assessment sheet to a new GitHub Classroom repository each when the software engineering team is completing an assignment.
 The instructor invites each student in the course to master the technical and professional skills listed on this assignment sheet.
+More details about how the course will use this assessment sheet and how you will enhance it as part of this assignment are provided in the following subsections of the README.

 ## Improving the Assessment